Important Cybersecurity News (June 2017)

-Ransomware is a type of malware that infects a computer and restricts a user’s access to the infected computer.
+Ransomware is another type of malware that infects a computer and restricts a user’s access to the infected computer.
 This type of malware, which has now been observed for several years, attempts to extort money from victims by displaying an on-screen alert.
 These alerts often state that their computer has been locked or that all of their files have been encrypted, and demand that a ransom is paid to restore access.
 This ransom is typically in the range of $100–$300 dollars, and is sometimes demanded in virtual currency, such as Bitcoin.

 Ransomware is typically spread through phishing emails that contain malicious attachments and drive-by downloading.
 Drive-by downloading occurs when a user unknowingly visits an infected website and malware is downloaded and installed without their knowledge.
 Crypto ransomware, a variant that encrypts files, is typically spread through similar methods, and has been spread through Web-based instant messaging applications.